telerik/report-server-docs/implementer-guide/connecting-to-data/overview.md

 - For business objects data management refer to [Business Objects Management]({%slug business-objects-management%}).

 - CSV data can be created and managed directly from the report designer.

+- JSON data can be fetched from a pre-configured [WebServiceDataSource](https://docs.telerik.com/reporting/webservicedatasource-component).